 Let's look at some examples.

 You run campaigns with the help of ad networks and some networks generate installs.
 As time goes by, some users purchase products and services using your app.
 When they do so, and you measure the revenue from these purchases, AppsFlyer knows which user comes from which network and attributes revenue accordingly.

 Following the same logic, AppsFlyer also knows which campaigns generate installs.
 When users purchase products or services using your app, AppsFlyer knows what campaigns to attribute revenue to.
 You can then see which campaigns are successful and which are not.

-Data is displayed according to date range filter.
+Data is displayed according to the date range filter.

 There are several pages in the dashboard that offer revenue data visualization.